 âť—Lack of offers within subscriptions or uninviting pricing.

 Satisfied customers are less likely to churn.
-Thoughtful analysis of customer behavior will allow your business to focus every effort on giving your users what they need.
+Thoughtful analysis of user behavior will allow your business to focus every effort on giving your users what they need.
 Precise product recommendations, feature updates based on customer needs, and personalized communication are truly effective ways to prevent churn.

 Take the wheel of the entire app user lifecycle